moham-p/dev/docs/spring/Method-Level Authorization in Spring Security.md

 In this configuration, we set up an `InMemoryUserDetailsManager` with three users: `user1`, `admin1`, and `admin2`.
 The user `user1` has the role `USER`, while `admin1` has the role `ADMIN`.
 Additionally, `admin2` has both the `ADMIN` role and an extra authority called `CREATE_ORDER`, which allows them to perform more specific actions, such as creating orders.

 In addition to HTTP Basic authentication, this configuration can easily be extended to include OAuth2 or JWT-based authentication to provide more sophisticated security mechanisms.
-By using role-based access control in combination with more advanced authentication techniques, you can build a highly secure application that meets the requirements of modern software environments.

 ## Applying Method-Level Authorization

-To illustrate how to implement method-level authorization, we have two controllers in our project: `AdminController` and `Controller`.
-The `AdminController` handles administrative operations related to orders, while the general `Controller` manages regular user orders.
+To illustrate how to implement method-level authorization, we have two controllers in our project:

+- The `AdminController` handles administrative operations related to orders, while
+- the general `Controller` manages regular user orders.

 By having separate controllers for different roles, we ensure that the application follows the principle of least privilege, where users only access the data they need.

 ```java
 @RestController